King's Carriage House

 King's Carriage House is a New American cuisine restaurant, tea room, and wine bar located at 251 East 82nd Street (between Second Avenue and Third Avenue), on the Upper East Side in Manhattan, in New York City.

 It opened in 1995.
 It is owned by Elizabeth King (a chef) and Paul Farrell (who runs the dining room).

 Menu

 The restaurant serves afternoon tea from 3 to 4 PM, for which reservations are required.
-The New American cuisine menu includes items such as grilled filet mignon, roasted breast of duck, roast goose, and pheasant potpie.
+The dinnwe includes items such as grilled filet mignon, pan roasted breast of duck and wild salmon.